aninditadash/javascript_basics/README.md

 ## **Functions in Javascript**

+__Callback Function:__ A function which is passed to another function, to be executed when the other function is finished.
+So, callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+Two ways in which the callback may be called:

+- _Synchronous callbacks_ are called immediately after the invocation of the outer function, with no intervening asynchronous tasks e.g, callbacks passed to `map()`, `forEach()`, etc, while
+- _asynchronous callbacks_ are called at some point later, after an asynchronous operation has completed like `setTimeout()`, `Promise.prototype.then()`, etc.

+__Function Currying in JavaScript:__ Function currying is a programming technique to transform a function that takes multiple arguments into a series of functions that take one argument at a time.

+- Currying relies on closures because each of the intermediate functions has access to the arguments passed previously.
+- Currying works well with function composition, allowing you to chain multiple curried functions together to create powerful data transformations in a clear and concise manner.

 ### **Function declarations**

 A function definition (also called a function declaration, or function statement) consists of the function keyword, followed by the name of the function, list of parameters to the function.